Schedule of Rates and Dues – Effective as of 1 January 2026

 Lease of land shall be a proportion of the rated plot value of each plot, as decided by the Port Authority.

-• Lease of land for a cargo port area of 5 hectares or greater shall be 2% of the rated cargo port area value.
+- Lease of land for a cargo port area of 5 hectares or greater shall be 2% of the property valuation of the plot.

 Maritime security